You want to cut loops from the music in your video project? If you know the BPM tempo, it’s easy!

 This formula works for 99% of modern music.

-Sometime the resulting duration is not a whole number.
+Eventually the resulting duration is not a whole number.
 If the duration has decimals, we can convert them into video frames, because in video editing frames are easier to handle than milliseconds.

 In my tutorial I multiply the decimals (only the decimals!) with the frame-rate of my video.
 Finally I merge the duration (seconds) with the frames and the result is a time-code duration in the format of SS:FF (seconds and frames).